lmburns/dotfiles/README.md

 docks                      select a running docker container to stop exchange                   swap files
-_ex_cmd                    Helper for vbindkey (taken from marlonrichert) fbd                        cd to selected parent directory fcd                        change directories with fzf fcd-zle                    change directories with fzf fcq                        use copyq to view clipboard history fcs                        get git commit sha fed                        open the selected file with the default editor fenv                       search environment vars with fzf ffig                       figlet font selector fif                        using ripgrep combined with preview fim                        open script in editor (this one does functions) fjj                        autojump fzf fjrnl                      search JRNL headlines
+_ex_cmd                    Helper for vbindkey (taken from marlonrichert) explainperm                convert letter permissions to octal fbd                        cd to selected parent directory fcd                        change directories with fzf fcd-zle                    change directories with fzf fcq                        use copyq to view clipboard history (non-tmux) fcqt                       use copyq to view clipboard history (tmux) fcs                        get git commit sha fds                        list file descriptors fed                        open the selected file with the default editor fenv                       search environment vars with fzf ffig                       figlet font selector fiff                       using ripgrep combined with preview fim                        open script in editor (this one does functions) fjj                        autojump fzf fjrnl                      search JRNL headlines